Donald Heyer

 Donald Duane Heyer, age 96, passed away peacefully on May 28, 2026, at Iowa Methodist Hospital in Des Moines, Iowa, surrounded by family.
 He was born on March 26, 1930, in Jackson, Minnesota, to Willard E. and Amanda E. (Schluter) Heyer.

 Donald spent his early childhood in the Graettinger and Estherville, Iowa area.
-During World War II, his family moved to Childress, Texas, where his father served in the Army Air Corps.
-Following the war, they returned to Estherville.
+During World War II, his family moved to Wichita Falls and Childress, Texas, where his father worked Civil Service for the Army Air Corps.
+When his father's service was completed, the family returned to Estherville.
 Donald experienced the loss of his mother in 1946.
 He graduated from Estherville High School in 1948.

 Shortly after graduation, Donald moved to Des Moines and began a career at Meredith Corporation.
 Soon after he began his career, he joined the U.S. Navy and proudly served in the Korean War as a Radioman Second Class aboard the USS Blue.
 He treasured the lifelong bonds formed during his service and enjoyed attending reunions with his fellow shipmates throughout the years.
 One particularly meaningful experience was participating in the Honor Flight to Washington, D.C. in May 2019.